Equine Therapy Volunteer Projects in South Africa

 - Placement locations: Constantia, Cape Town

-- Role: To aid the rehabilitation of children and adults whilst caring for the horses at the centre.
+- Role: To aid the rehabilitation of disabled children

 - Type of Placement: Equine therapy centre